 In September 2014, Martin Hyde was appointed Director of the litigation funding firms Claims Funding Europe and Claims Funding International.
 These entities presently fund litigation in North America and Europe, including litigation in the Netherlands on behalf of victims of the air cargo cartel and litigation in Germany on behalf of investors in Volkswagen AG.

 Grace is the Operations Manager at Claims Funding Europe, acting as the first point of contact for all of our clients.
 Prior to joining Claims Funding Europe, Grace worked in the class actions department of the Australian law firm Maurice Blackburn.
 During her time at Maurice Blackburn, Grace worked on a number of large-scale class actions including the Volkswagen, Audi & Skoda consumer class actions.

 Grace has a Bachelor of Laws degree from the University of New South Wales Australia, where she graduated with Honours.
 She also has a Bachelor degree in International Studies and graduated with Distinction.
 As part of her International Studies degree, Grace studied for a year at Institut d'études politiques de Paris (Sciences Po, Paris).

 Mervyn has a strong commercial background with extensive experience in business development strategy and operations.
-He has held senior commercial roles in the media and technology sectors and has also served as CEO of a representative organisation for commercial leaders in technology, FMCG and financial services.
+He has held senior commercial roles in the media and technology sectors and has also served as CEO of a professional membership organisation for commercial leaders in technology, FMCG and financial services.
 He is a graduate of the UCD Smurfit Business School and a member of the Marketing Institute of Ireland.